patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 React does the same thing, but removes some of the automation.
-As with Vue, our internal state (React calls it `state` instead of `data` to be more explicit) dictates what should happen in the UI: changes to state values needs to trigger updates, re-rendering of components, etc.  We can access state values using `this.state.name`, but React asks that we not update them directly in this way.
+As with Vue, our internal state (React calls it `state` instead of `data` to be more explicit) dictates what should happen in the UI: changes in state needs to trigger updates, re-rendering of components, etc.  We can access state values using `this.state.name`, but React asks that we not update them directly in this way.
 Instead, we are asked to use a method of our class, [`setState()`](https://reactjs.org/docs/react-component.html#setstate).